Strawberry-Software-Industries/SecureCloud/README.md

 ## What is SecureCloud?
 SecureCloud is a free and open source cloud that makes storing files on your (home) server more than easy!

+| ℹ️ Information
+| We are looking for developers!
+To appy, simply join our Discord server and DM a staff member!

 ## How does SecureCloud work?
 SecureCloud is currently a stable product, and includes some features.
 Some features will be added soon!
 SecureCloud is available in English & German